 Ngā Rakau Taketake – combatting kauri dieback and myrtle rust

 Kauri dieback and myrtle rust are threatening several of New Zealand's taonga species, including kauri and pohutukawa.
 The New Zealand's Biological Heritage (NZBH) National Science Challenge is working closely with Māori and a wide range of stakeholders to develop a strategic science investment (SSIF) platform of research to combat these diseases.

 AgResearch receives $38.4 million per year for 2 science platforms – Agri-food production and Premium agri-foods.

-GNS Science receives $24.8 million per year for 3 science platforms – Geological resources, Geological processes and hazards and Nuclear and isotope science, and also receives funding from the Advanced Energy Technology Platform.
+GNS Science receives $29.6 million for 3 science platforms – Geological resources, Geological processes and hazards, and Nuclear and isotope science, and also receives funding from the Advanced Energy Technology Platform.
 Below are the public statements from our contracts with GNS Science.

 Landcare Research receives $17.4 million per year for 2 science platforms - Land-based ecosystems and Enhancing land use.